 Smoky Bear Ranch is open all year around.
-Located just 9 miles from West Glacier along the western border of Glacier National Park in the midst of the forest, we’re in a perfect, quiet location to set up your base camp to enjoy activities in and around Glacier Park every season of the year.
+Located just 9 miles from West Glacier along the western border of Glacier National Park in the midst of forest, a perfect, quiet location to set up your base camp and enjoy activities in and around Glacier Park every season of the year.

 Glacier National Park Fall Activities:

 Even though motor vehicle access is restricted into the high country of Glacier Park toward the end of October, you can still enjoy it.
 The Going-To-The-Sun Road is open to hikers and bicyclists until the snow flies.
-One of the best ways to enjoy the Going-To-The-Sun Road is by bicycle and what better time to enjoy a ride on The Road than when you don’t have to worry about vehicular traffic.
+One of the best ways to enjoy the Going-To-The-Sun Road is by bicycle and what better time to enjoy a ride on the Road than when you don’t have to worry about vehicular traffic.

 And fishing?
 Fall is a great time to fish the local rivers.
 The river levels are at their fall lows which makes the fish more concentrated.
-We have river access on the North Fork of the Flathead River – one of Montana’s premier rivers for fly fishing.
+We have direct river access on the North Fork of the Flathead River – one of Montana’s premier rivers for fly fishing.